AshRouth/SOC/_motions/Campaign Against the Coronation of King Charles.md

 fiscal obligations as other citizens."
 Conference notes that the former Prince of Wales has been proclaimed King Charles III, and that his coronation will occur on Saturday 6th May 2023.

+## Motion
-Given the above, Conference instructs GPEx to:
+Conference instructs GPEx to:
 * plan and execute a campaign for the abolition of the monarchy focused on the Coronation of King Charles III, potentially in partnership with Republic
 * develop and bring to Autumn Conference 2023 for approval an external